Course Description

 Grade Option (Letter Grade or Pass/No Pass)

-Prerequisites: Admission to the Bachelor of Science in Respiratory Care program; and ENGL 100 or ENGL 105 or equivalent; and SOCI 100 or PSYC 100 or equivalent.
+Prerequisites: Admission to the Bachelor of Science in Respiratory Care program; and ENGL C1000 or

 Corequisites: None